Rose Mary's mother and all of her aunts are great Southern cooks. She likes to think she's not so bad herself.

-- Flour: Consider using a non-wheat flour, or a combination of flours.
+- Flour: Consider using non-wheat flour or a combination of flours.
 I usually used two types of flour for this recipe.
 There are many available: oat, almond, coconut, amaranth, soy, buckwheat, spelt, white rice, brown rice, and tapioca flour.

 - Prunes: I bought baby food pureed prunes.

 - Brown sugar: The recipe called for 2 cups of brown sugar.
-I always use light brown sugar unless the recipe specifies to use dark.
+I always use light brown sugar unless the recipe specifies using dark.
 You can use artificial brown sugar sweetener, the equivalent of 2 cups of brown sugar.
-My palate is very sensitive to the artificial sweetener after-taste.
-I usually use 1 cup brown sugar, and the equivalent of 1 cup artificial sweetener.
+My palate is very sensitive to artificial sweetener aftertaste.
+I usually use 1 cup of brown sugar and the equivalent of 1 cup of artificial sweetener.

 - Raisins: I use mixed raisins.
-I buy a mix with large and small brown raisins, and large and small golden raisins.
+I buy a mix of large and small brown raisins and large and small golden raisins.

-- Dried fruit: I suppose you could use most any dried fruit, or combination of fruits.
-I’ve tried some variations, but am partial to dried cherries.
-I usually use a 10 oz package of mixed dried fruit, and a 6 oz package of cherries.
+- Dried fruit: I suppose you could use almost any dried fruit or a combination of fruits.
+I’ve tried some variations, but I am partial to dried cherries.
+I usually use a 10 oz package of mixed dried fruit and a 6 oz package of cherries.

-- Liquid ingredients: I did a lot of tweaking on the amount of egg whites, prunes, and water.
-The volume of the ingredients does not fit in a standard kitchen mixing bowl, so I mixed by hand.
-The original recipe had very little liquid, and was impossible to get the ingredients adequately mixed.
+- Liquid ingredients: I did a lot of tweaking on the number of egg whites, prunes, and water.
+The volume of the ingredients did not fit in a standard kitchen mixing bowl, so I mixed by hand.
+The original recipe had very little liquid and was impossible to get the ingredients adequately mixed.

-- Measure all dry ingredients--flour, oats, bran, flax, baking soda, baking powder, salt, and cinnamon into large bowl, like a very large stainless steel mixing bowl.
+- Measure all dry ingredients—flour, oats, bran, flax, baking soda, baking powder, salt, and cinnamon into a large bowl, like a very large stainless steel mixing bowl.